assemmohamed662-gif/HR-Performance-Analytics/README.md

 # HR-Performance-Analytics
-An interactive Excel dashboard for analyzing workforce performance and salary trends using Power Query and advanced data logic.
+An interactive HR dashboard for analyzing employee performance and salary trends using Power Query and advanced data logic.